POSTED BY July 9, 2018 COMMENTS (30)ON

-Few days back, I was sitting with a financial planning in our Pune Office and we did a very detailed discussion on his financial life.
-We looked at various parameters and did basic number crunching which gave a deeper understand to this client about financial financial status.
+A few days back, I was sitting with financial planning in our Pune Office and we did a very detailed discussion on his financial life.
+We looked at various parameters and did basic number-crunching which gave a deeper understanding to this client about financial status.

-The first step was to record all his financial details at one place and that exercise alone took more than 40 min, because it’s a task in itself to just bring all the financial details at one place.
+The first step was to record all his financial details in one place and that exercise alone took more than 40 min because it’s a task in itself to just bring all the financial details in one place.

 For the next 2 hours, the husband and wife were totally into discussing some of the aspects of their financial life which they had never thought of or never dealt in detail.
 It was a wonderful experience in itself.

 2000+ Families have gone through the process

 My team has done this same exercise with more than 2,000 families to date across the world (Indian residents and NRI’s).
 Most of these discussions have happened online and few of them have happened face to face.
 But overall, what matters is the interest and dedication of the client and not the medium of communication.

 While we were doing this exercise with the client, I thought that there are many things which are so common among the clients we deal with.
 I can see a lot of things which get repeated all the time and there is a pattern with the majority of the cases.

 So I thought why not share some of common observations and I made a list of 10 points which is true for almost 80-90% of the clients we have dealt till now.

 These 10 points will give you a good idea of how a typical financial planning case looks like and you can also check if these points are true for you or not.

 Let me put these points now one by one.